AustenLamacraft/tqm/README.md

 - [ ] Citations for Hugo

 - [ ] Make Typora template in the Academic style, allowing for sidenotes.
 Look into [Tufte CSS](https://edwardtufte.github.io/tufte-css/)

+## Content TODOs

+1. Nice idea for a second quantization problem: two particles hopping on a 2x2 square.
+Work out matrix elements for the cases of bosons and fermions, to show that fermions are not just impenetrable bosons.
+For fermions the configuration space is six dimensional